 Credit reports were established as a way of warning credit providers about borrowers who had not reliably repaid their past loans.
 There is more than one credit reporting body (CRB).
-The largest credit reporting agencies are Veda Advantage, Dunn & Bradstreet and Experian.
+The largest credit reporting agencies are Equifax, Dunn & Bradstreet and Experian.

 Credit providers regularly use credit reporting agencies to assess whether they should give you a loan or a service.
 For this reason, it is important that the information on your credit report is accurate.